 - Some images are stretched to fit the dimensions of the video so subjects can look squashed and stretched.
 I find this very annoying as it’s not how I want my videos to look but others have no problem with it.
 Whether your audience are put off by this is or not is what really matters.

-While Instant Video Wizard isn’t perfect – it’s slower than Content Samurai and the images that are stretched really annoy me, especially after I contacted Support about the issue, it is a much more complete and comprehensive product.
+While Instant Video Wizard isn’t perfect – it’s slower than Content Samurai and the images that are stretched really annoy me, especially after I contacted Support about the issue, it is a much more comprehensive product.

 I sat in on a webinar during launch that gave an inside look at Instant Video Wizard and various ways you can use the videos you generate to make money.

-On the basis of that and the additional features it has over Content Samurai, I cancelled my Content Samurai subscription.
+On the basis of that and the additional features it has over Content Samurai, I cancelled my Content Samurai subscription (but see below).